Cultural and Community-Based Programs

 In 2016, QIA established a new Revenue Policy to guide how QIA revenues would be invested and distributed.
 The Revenue Policy created two funds, the Legacy Fund and the Benefits Fund.
 The Benefits Fund delivers programs to Qikiqtani Inuit.

 The Opportunities Fund was established to allow QIA to support initiatives outside the set Benefits Fund programs.
-Each year, up to 10 per cent of the money available in the Benefits Fun is set aside for the Opportunities Fund.
+Each year, up to 10 percent of the money available in the Benefits Fund is set aside for the Opportunities Fund.